RahulKDubey/SupraOracles_Assignments/README.md

 # SupraOracles_Assignments

-For the Decentralised Voting code :
+FOR THE DECENTRALISED VOTING CODE :

   The owner can only add candidates.